KyndelRoy/NLP-Project/README.md

 ### 4. Launch the Frontend
 Open `index.html` in your favorite web browser.
 - **Note**: The backend server must be running for the classification to work.

-## Features
-- **Multilingual Detection**: Automatically detects if the input is Tagalog, Cebuano, or English.
-- **Language Filtering**: If the language is not supported (detected as "other"), topic modeling is skipped to save resources.
-- **Multi-Model Support**: Easily switch between different classification models (like BART, DistilRoBERTa, etc.) from a single backend instance.
-- **Dynamic Labels**: Candidate labels are fetched from the backend and can be updated without touching the frontend.